 Personalize Donor Acknowledgment

 Thanking donors is the easiest thing that you can do to steward them.
-It’s not just an expression of gratitude, it’s a way of building and maintaining relationships.
+It’s not just an expression of gratitude and donor appreciation, it’s a way of building and maintaining relationships.

 A great way to set your organization apart is from the rest is to make the ordinary experience of acknowledging donors extraordinary.

 For example, Team Rubicon created this extraordinary experience when they called their donors to thank them for their contributions.
 Donors were taken aback and were pleased when they received a personal phone call as they only expected to receive an email or maybe a letter.
-This is the kind of experience you want to tell friends and family about.
+This is the kind of experience you want to tell friends and family about—the kind of experience that can boost donor retention.

 Remember, donor recognition encourages recurring donations and motivates existing donors to play a more active role in your organization.